INFORMATION RESEARCH CENTER

 VISIT THE INFORMATION RESEARCH CENTER

-The Information Research Center (IRC) is located directly above the Museum at the International Tennis Hall of Fame on the 3rd floor of the historic Newport Casino, 194 Bellevue Avenue, Newport, Rhode Island.
-Visitors may make an appointment to conduct research in our library and archives, or our knowledgeable staff is available to provide assistance with research services.
+The Information Research Center (IRC) is located directly above the museum's galleries at the International Tennis Hall of Fame on the 3rd floor of the historic Newport Casino, 194 Bellevue Avenue, Newport, Rhode Island.
+Visitors to the Museum may make an appointment in advance to conduct research in our library and archives, or our knowledgeable staff can assist with research services.

-The facility is open year-round, 10:30am – 4:30pm, Monday through Friday (Excluding all observed state and federal holidays, as well as Thanksgiving and Christmas Days).
+The facility is open year-round, 10:30 am – 4:30 pm, Monday through Friday (save for all observed state and federal holidays).

 RESEARCH SERVICES